 This is a part time position that will include weekdays, evenings, and up to two weekends per month.
 Candidate must be prepared to work at least 10 hours per week, but will not exceed 29 hours per week.

 The Darien Library observes and promotes a policy of equal employment opportunity for all.
-This means that the Darien Library recruits, hires, trains, and promotes all persons without regard to race, color, sex, religion, national origin, martial status, political belief, physical disability or any other improper or illegal criteria.
+This means that the Darien Library recruits, hires, trains, and promotes all persons without regard to race, color, sex, religion, national origin, marital status, political belief, physical disability or any other improper or illegal criteria.
 All employment decisions are based on legitimate employment-related criteria such as, skills, abilities, attitude and contribution to the Darien Library so as to further the principle of equal employment opportunity.